wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

       }
     }

-The request would be as follows:
+It is possible to use the ``POST /security/policies`` endpoint to create the desired policy.
+The API request for this particular example would be as follows:

 .. code-block:: console

     # curl -X POST "https://localhost:55000/v4/security/policies?pretty=true" -H  "Authorization: Bearer <YOUR_JWT_TOKEN>" -d "{\"name\":\"customer_x_agents\",\"policy\":{\"actions\":[\"agent:read\"],\"resources\":[\"agent:id:001\",\"agent:id:002\",\"agent:id:003\",\"agent:id:004\"],\"effect\":\"allow\"}}" -k

-With this policy, we have established that it is allowed to read information related to agents 001, 002, 003 and 004.
-We can create more policies to our liking as long as they are not repeated.
-We may also change this policy at any time to, for example, add new agents.

-The response after adding the new policy should be similar to the one below.
-The highlighted ID should be used later on to assign the policy to the role.
+The API response will be something similar to this.
+The highlighted ID should be used later on to assign the policy to the role:

 .. code-block:: json
     :class: output